-The quality of such a representation in biological evolution is called evolvability[2] and is at the core of this thesis, as the parametrization of the problem has serious implications on the convergence speed and the quality of the solution[3].
-However, there is no consensus on how evolvability is defined and the meaning varies from context to context[4].
+The quality of such a low-dimensional representation in biological evolution is strongly tied to the notion of evolvability[2], as the parametrization of the problem has serious implications on the convergence speed and the quality of the solution[3].
+However, there is no consensus on how evolvability is defined and the meaning varies from context to context[4], so there is need for some criteria we can measure, so that we are able to compare different representations to learn and improve upon these.